SteveBenz/ProgressiveColonizationSystem/README.md

    6. IDEA: Make it so that having achieved Tier-X farming on one world makes Tier-X-1 easier to achieve on a new world.
 5. Release prep
    1.  (complete)De-fugly the dialogs
+   2. Get non-dumb name - Progressive Kolonization System?
+PKS
-   2. Figure out how to Release
+   3.  (complete)Figure out how to Release
-   3. Release to CKAN
+   4. Release to CKAN
 6. Advanced Progression - the ability to have extended missions on Duna
    1. Create the resource gathering mechanic
        1. Create a configurable part for storing Stuff